krish2718/sdk-nrf/boards/arm/nrf7002dk_nrf5340/doc/index.rst

 | WDT       | on-chip    | watchdog             |
 +-----------+------------+----------------------+

-Other hardware features have not been enabled yet for this board.
+Other hardware features are not supported by the Zephyr kernel.
-See `Nordic Semiconductor Infocenter`_ for a complete list of nRF5340 DK board hardware features.
+See `Nordic Semiconductor Infocenter`_ for a complete list of nRF7002 DK board hardware features.

 Connections and IOs
 ===================